HellSakura/Chronosort_Photos/README.md

     ```bash
     python chronosort_photos.py
     ```
-    This opens a GUI and a dedicated log window.

 3.  **Select a Folder**
-    *   In the file dialog, choose the folder with your photos.
+    *   Choose the folder with your photos.

 4.  **Review the Preview**
-    *   Check the log window for all planned renames.
+    *   Check for all planned renames.

 5.  **Confirm the Operation**